Noise-Guided Transport for Imitation Learning: Experiments

 We consider baselines that are either offline, or online off-policy.
 BC operates pure supervised learning on expert pairs (offline).
-We show two variants: BC with with the same subsampling as the other methods, and BC \emph{without} any---we simply call the latter \texttt{BC(1)}.
-We find this adds perspective on \textbf{how data sparsity and scarcity impact the performance}.
+We show two variants: BC with with the same subsampling as the other methods, and BC \emph{without} any ---we simply call the latter \texttt{BC(1)}.
+We find this adds perspective on \emph{how data sparsity and scarcity impact the performance}.
 For example, \texttt{BC(1)} performs very well on \texttt{Humanoid-v4} with $11$ demonstrations ($11$K pairs to train on).
 So, when expert data is abundant, BC is indeed a good option.
 Another method is PWIL \citep{Dadashi2021-nl} which iteratively solve a procedure aimed at minimizing the $\operatorname{EMD}$ in its \emph{primal} form.
 As such, it \textit{computes} a reward; it does not \textit{learn} one.
 Next, we group DAC~\citep{Kostrikov2019-jo} and SAM~\citep{Blonde2019-vc} under a common framework.
 Both methods train their reward function using a JS-GAN discriminator.
 We refer to this combined baseline as \texttt{DAC/SAM} in the plots.
 We show two variants: \texttt{R+} uses $-log(1-D)$ as reward ($\in \mathbb{R}_{+}$), and \texttt{R} uses $-log(1-D) + log(D)$ ($\in \mathbb{R}$). \texttt{W-DAC/SAM} turns the JS-GAN discriminator into a WGAN critic \citep{Arjovsky2017-la}, and \texttt{MMD-DAC/SAM} replaces the $\operatorname{EMD}$-maximizing objective of the WGAN critic with an MMD divergence (RBF, $\sigma \in \{0.1,1,10\}$) \citep{Li2017-il,Xiao2019-jh}.
 We replicate RED \citep{Wang2019-pd} by only using the left term of $L(\xi)$ in NGT.
 The method is denoted \texttt{RED*}, where the \texttt{*} signifies that we apply an adaptive reward numerics scheme (\textsc{Appendix}~\ref{rewnum}) instead of tuning a temperature parameter per environment like the original RED does.
 Finally, DiffAIL relies on a diffusion/de-noising task and uses the diffusion error in place of the discriminator output in a JS-GAN objective.
 Crucially, \emph{only the reward model is diffusion-based}.
 Since the authors do not treat a \texttt{Humanoid} in the environment-specific configuration files of their codebase, we started our search from the hyper-parameters they used for \texttt{Ant}.
-Specifically, we use a gradient penalty coefficient of $0.1$ for DiffAIL, and the recommended $10$ for the other \textit{dual} adversarial methods.
-Note, \textbf{NGT did not require a gradient penalty regularizer outside spectral normalization}, which is something DAC/SAM could not get away with, as show in \citep{Blonde2020-dh}.
+Specifically, we use a gradient penalty coefficient of $0.1$ for DiffAIL, and the recommended $10$ for the other dual adversarial methods.
+Note, NGT did not require a gradient penalty regularizer outside spectral normalization, which is something DAC/SAM could not get away with, as show in \citep{Blonde2020-dh}.
 We hypothesize that this effect stems from the greater numerical stability and smoother learning dynamics enabled by the potential function used in our reward learning design.
+Unless stated otherwise, all reported \emph{returns are normalized per task} such that a score of 0 corresponds to the performance of a random agent, and 1 to that of the expert.
+Returns below the random baseline then yield negative scores. \textbf{Figures:} We present the main results in \textsc{Figure}~\ref{fig:main}, where we compare NGT to the baselines.
+In \textsc{Figure}~\ref{fig:grid}, we further examine how NGT performs across finer-grained settings, varying both the number of demonstrations and the subsampling rate, in both the state-action and state-state scenarios. \textsc{Figures}~\ref{fig:main} and \ref{fig:grid} report results from $720$ and $72$ experiments, respectively.